 Starting your own home business can be scary, especially when you consider the money that you will need to put forth the initial startup and upkeep.
 No matter what you envision doing from home, there are ways to decrease the amount of money that you put out.

-To keep business expenses under budget, here are 5 easy ways to save money and keep your business profitable.
+To keep business expenses under budget, here are five easy ways to save money and keep your business profitable.

 Coupons aren’t just for grocery shoppers.
-You can find high-value coupons for almost any home business necessities.
-Many times, there are coupons available for specific stores that specialize in home office supplies or coupons for specific products.
+You can find high-value discounts for almost any home business necessity.
+Many times, there are coupons available for specific stores that specialize in home office supplies or discounts for specific products.

-Another way to save money is by shopping online through a third party websites like, Ebates.
-Sign up for a free account and then when you shop online go through the Ebates site to see if the retailer that you’re shopping with is affiliated.
-If they are affiliated with Ebates, click on the link and start shopping.
-Most companies offer 3% – 6% cash back on your purchases, although there are some stores that offer as much as 16% cash back!
+Another way to save money is by shopping online through a third-party website like Rakuten.
+Sign up for a free account and then when you shop online go through the Rakuten site to see if the retailer that you’re shopping with is affiliated.
+If they are affiliated with Rakuten, click on the link and start shopping.
+Most companies offer 3% – 6% cashback on your purchases, although there are some stores that offer as much as 16% cashback!